 No NAFO Conservation and Enforcement Areas, including Seamount Closure Areas, have been newly designated or modified since the 2016 EA Update (NAFO 2017b).
-Three NAFO seamount closure areas occur in the Study Area: Fogo Seamounts 1 and 2, and Newfoundland Seamounts (Figure 4.20).
+Three NAFO seamount closure areas occur in the Study Area: Fogo Seamounts 1 and 2, and Newfoundland Seamounts (see Figure 4.20).
 These closure areas are beyond the 2017 3D and 2D AOIs, and are briefly described in § 4.6 of LGL (2015a).
 These areas are closed to all bottom fishing activities until at least 31 December 2020 (NAFO 2017b).

 One new Coral/Sponge Closure Area was designated by the NAFO Scientific Council since the 2016 EA Update (see § 4.6 of LGL 2016; NAFO 2017b).
-Four of the 14 Coral/Sponge Closure Areas overlap with the Study Area, with one partially within the 2017 3D AOI and three partially or entirely within the eastern 2D AOI; there are no Coral/Sponge Closure Areas within the western 2D AOI.
+Four of the 14 Coral/Sponge Closure Areas overlap with the Study Area, with one (Flemish Pass/Eastern Canyon) overlapping with the 2017 3D AOI and three (Tail of the Bank, Flemish Pass/Eastern Canyon, and Beothuk Knoll) overlapping with the eastern

+2D AOI; there are no Coral/Sponge Closure Areas within the western 2D AOI.
 These Coral/Sponge Closure Areas are closed to all bottom fishing activities until at least 31 December 2020 (NAFO 2017b).

 The NAFO 3O UA Coral Closure Area described in § 4.6.3 of LGL (2015a) has mandatory closure to all bottom fishing activities on the slope of the Grand Bank in NAFO Div.
 3O at depths ranging from 800-2,000 m (see Figure 4.20).
-A small portion of this Closure Area is located within the eastern portion of the western 2D AOI.
+A small portion of this Closure Area is located within the central portion of the western 2D AOI.
 The purpose of the closure is to protect corals found in the area and 'freeze the footprint' of fishing activities in deeper waters.
 This area is closed to all bottom fishing activities until at least 31 December 2020 (NAFO 2017b).